 This is a great opportunity for our students to not only apply what they have been learning in the classroom, but also be exposed to crucial skills used in industry and have a better understanding of life after high school.

-At the Fall 2016 ANova Hacks, we welcomed over 120 students from high schools all over the Bay.
+At ANova Hacks 2018, we welcomed over 120 students from high schools all over the Bay.
 This diverse group of hackers was composed primarily of students from under-resourced high schools.

 ANova Hacks provides the unique opportunity to meet and connect with others while being exposed to cutting-edge technologies used in both industry and academia.
 This intersectional experience yields new ideas and approaches to traditional problems.